 Beds are comfortable and are different for each of the eight rooms here.

 Our room was on the third floor.
 It was roughly 300 square feet (28 m2), and consisted of a king-size bed, bathroom, a small work station, TV stand, and cabinet.

 It also had a mini fridge and safe deposit box.

 The room was clean and the AC worked perfectly, which is important in the heat and humidity here.
 There were windows on two sides of our room, which brightened up the place.

 - The small and narrow road next to the hotel is sometimes loud.
 There is an apartment building directly across from the hotel.
 You might be able to hear what the kids are watching on TV next door.
-That said, we found it sensibly quiet at night.
+That said, we were out all day and found it sensibly quiet at night.